Rouzax/TorrentScript/README.md

 Script will do the following:
 1. Unpack or copy to Temporary Processing folder defined in config.json (copy from config-sample.json)
 2. If torrent label is TV show as defined in config.json Label
-    - Will strip all srt subtitle languages not in config.json WantedLanguages
+    - Will strip all srt subtitle languages not in config.json WantedLanguages from MKV
-    - Extract all SRT subtitles in config.json WantedLanguages
+    - Extract all SRT subtitles in config.json WantedLanguages from MKV
     - Will try to download missing subs from OpenSubtitles.com
     - Renames all srt files from ISO 639-2 (3 letter codes) to ISO 639-1 (2 letter codes) as defined in LanguageCodes.json
     - Clean up the srt subtitles using [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit)